Spooky Halloween birthday celebrations in Daventry will help young mum with cancer

 "Her story has touched so many of us and we knew we wanted to do this for her, her partner and her children.
 She is an incredible woman."

-Lizzi was 29 and pregnant with her third child when she was diagnosed with with Grade 3 breast cancer in August 2019.
+Lizzi was 29 and pregnant with her third child when she was diagnosed with with Stage 3 breast cancer in August 2019.

 She had a mastectomy when she was 20 weeks pregnant and results showed the cancer had spread through to her lympathic systems and found in her lymph nodes.